haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 ## TypeAbstractions

-From what I understand from the [manual](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/type_abstractions.html#type-abstractions)
-Is that part of the syntax for type abstractions landed in GHC 9.2, however 9.8 and onwards requires you to enable this language extension.
+From what I understand from the [manual](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/type_abstractions.html#type-abstractions) is that part of the syntax for type abstractions landed in GHC 9.2, however 9.8 and onwards requires you to enable this language extension.
 This appears to because certain new functionality was introduced behind an old language extension flag, according to [this proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0448-type-variable-scoping.rst#4type-arguments-in-constructor-patterns)